 Shannon and Gerry met in 2002, had a few adventures, got married April 30, 2005 in the Meredith College Chapel, and decided life was going to be one BIG adventure!

 We love to travel, and search for the next #arneradventure.
 Sometimes getting lost while trying to find a destination can turn into an adventure of its own.
 As mentioned above, crazy situations in life are adventures, as well as the not so happy moments- also adventures.
 The best adventures- those in which are unplanned.
 We are people who actually get excited about getting lost, or going off the normal path.
 We look at each other and yell in this cheesy voice, “hey!
 This is an ARNER ADVENTURE!!!”

 Last but not least, and our ride or die girl, is Betty White.
 She is our pibble-love, our rock, our travel buddy, and love muffin.
 Betty White is a beach pup, loves biting ocean waves, likes people better than other pups, but would do anything for a car ride, or the opportunity to bite at some ocean waves.
 Betty has been through a lot on her own from being found as an emaciated, abused little girl, to being rescued and adopted into our home where she wants for nothing.
 She is resilient and demonstrates that to us each day as we are reminded at just how strong we are as a family.
 She has been a support for us through some tough times- you can learn more about that here.

-In 2017, we made some big life changes into a tiny house, and moved to the Crystal Coast!
+In 2017, we made some big life changes into a tiny abode, and moved to the NC Coast!
 Together, we are The Arners, creating Arner Adventures!